Last updated: 23 / 1 / 2023

 When a pool is properly maintained, the chlorine levels would be relatively low making it harmless if your dog drinks from the pool.
-Even saltwater pools have a percentage of chlorine on them but it is lower than the traditional chlorine pools.
+Even saltwater pools have a percentage of chlorine in them but it is lower than the traditional chlorine pools.
 However, if chlorine and saltwater are both consumed in excess, it can affect your dog.

 Drinking excess amounts of chlorinated water from your pool can cause dog irritation in his gastrointestinal tract and that can lead to nausea, vomiting, and erosion of chlorine in the esophagus.
-If the chlorine balance is not ideal, the risks would be greater than the above mentioned.
+If the chlorine balance is not ideal, the risks would be greater than the above-mentioned.

 Improperly treated pool water contains different microorganisms like bacteria, algae, fungi, and parasites.
-When your dog ingests, inhales, or gets in contact with skin and mucous membranes of those microorganisms, it can terribly affect your dog.
+When your dog ingests, inhales, or gets in contact with the skin and mucous membranes of those microorganisms, it can terribly affect your dog.

 In summary, occasional drinking of pool water would not cause harm in any way to your dog as humans sometimes drink small amounts of pool water and they rarely experience any problem.
 However, you shouldn't let your dog turn the pool to his primary drinking bowl.
 This can be curbed by keeping enough fresh and cool water near your pool so your dog can drink from it once he is out.

 What is the best type of pool for my dog?